XRRCA/SpatLab/templates/reaper/README.md

  for mixing HOA (Higher Order Ambisonics) at home using headphones (Binaural)

  ### How to download
+There's two ways to download the template you can:

- 1. Click on `iem-ambisonic-reaper-template.rpp`
+ 1. Click on `iem-ambisonic-reaper-template.rpp` to open the file on the git website.
+Then right-click `Raw` button and select `Save Link As...`.
- 2. Right-click `Raw` button and select `Save Link As...`
+ 2. Right-click on `iem-ambisonic-reaper-template.rpp` then select `Save Link As...`.

  ### Dependencies